Morse Homology for the Yang-Mills Gradient Flow: Yang--Mills functional

-Here the brackets $\{\,\cdot\,,\,\cdot\,\}$ denote $C^{\infty}$-bilinear expressions with coefficients independent of $A$.
-The functional $\YMV$ in \eqref{YMintroduction} is called \emph{perturbed Yang-Mills functional}.
-If $\V=0$, we write $\YM$ and call this the \emph{unperturbed Yang-Mills functional}.
-The $L^2$ gradient of $\YMV$ at the point $A\in\A(P)$ is
+Here the brackets $\{\,\cdot\,,\,\cdot\,\}$ denote $C^{\infty}$-bilinear expressions with coefficients independent of $A$, and $R_{\Sigma}$ is a term involving the Riemann curvature tensor of $(\Sigma,g)$.
+The \emph{perturbed Yang--Mills functional} $\YMV$ has been introduced in \eqref{YMintroduction}.
+If $\V=0$, we write $\YM$ and call this the \emph{unperturbed Yang--Mills functional}.
+The $L^2$ gradient of $\YMV$ at $A\in\A(P)$ is

 Its Hessian is the second order differential operator